Flavius1996/Image-Captioning-in-Vietnamese/README.md

 ## TESTING:
 ### Download a pretrained models and word_count file.
+Choose a model in [pretrained COCO4K_VN models](https://drive.google.com/drive/u/1/folders/1_cal7Dekx5n9ovkOxwk_AXZbWevqTfjk).

-For example, we choose [model](https://drive.google.com/drive/u/1/folders/1tnIwdofIzZjtgfrtTTA8ob5qOG-TWHr7) which trained on 4000 images with Tokenized-Human_Transaltion-Vietnamese captions.
+For example, we choose [the model](https://drive.google.com/drive/u/1/folders/1tnIwdofIzZjtgfrtTTA8ob5qOG-TWHr7) which trained on 4000 images with Tokenized Human_Translation Vietnamese captions.
 A tensorflow model is packed in 3 file: .cpkt-<iter>-data-00000-of-00001, .cpkt-index and .cpkt-meta, you need download all 3 files to the same folder.

 Note: Some pretrained model folders in COCO4K_VN will have 2 models respectively from 2 phases of training process.
 You only need to choose 1 model to download.
 The number in filename indicates the training iteration.

-It also require a vocabulary file to run testing.
+It is also required a vocabulary file to run testing.
 You can find this file in each folder of pretrained models, name: word_count.txt

 ### Test only 1 image
 Edit following lines in test.sh: